NathanielAPawluk/sec-buddy/README.md

 code .
 ```

-Once this has been done, you can open it in Visual Studio Code.
+The final command should open the folder in VS Code.
 Build the application by pressing Ctrl+Shift+B. Once it has finished running, press F5 to open the test build.

 Currently, this works for C and Python files, locating known vulnerable functions.
 This also comes with a few built-in commands that can redirect you to important links regarding the project.
 You can also find them at the end of this document.